Marshall483/TaskTracker/README.md

 ## Delete
 You can delete project, task and fiels on task.

-# Dood luck, and waste you time correctly!
+# Good luck, and waste you time correctly!